sverx/X205TA/README.md

 A collection of documents on how to fix issues running Linux (Debian/Ubuntu/derivates) on an ASUS X205TA

+* prepare.md contains instructions on how to prepare the installation USB key
 * bootloader.md contains instructions on how to install the 32 bit UEFI bootloader
 * bluetooth.md contains instructions on how to fix the bluetooth issues
 * headphones.md contains instructions on how to get audio from the headphones